Sustainability and the Environment

 Conservationists and ecologists work in a wide range of urban and rural environments to protect and improve the environment.
 Most begin their careers in field-based jobs, collecting and analysing data, and progress on to managing projects, liaising with stakeholders and developing strategy.
 There may also be a community education element to conservation roles.

-The main employers are government bodies e.g. The Environment Agency, Natural England and DEFRA and local and national charities (find a list at Charity Choice).
+The main employers are government bodies e.g. The Environment Agency, Natural England and DEFRA and local and national charities (find a list at Charity Choice), and specialist environmental consultancy service providers.

 It’s a competitive sector.
 Be prepared to build up experience through volunteering with conservation organisations.
 If you are interested in a specific organisation try to find out how they recruit (through an agency or specific websites?) so that you can target them in the most effective way.
 Use the resources listed at the bottom of the webpage to research your options.